-The General Fund's fund balance began as a deficit of \$(2,767,522) and was increased by \$994,256 in fiscal year 2020-2021.
+The General Fund's fund balance began as a deficit of \$(1,773,266) and was increased by \$363,333 in fiscal year 2021-2022.
 Overall expenditures increased moderately, but these were offset by an increase in property and non-property tax revenues along with a large transfer from the EDC for amounts that were owed in previous fiscal years.
 Much of the increase in expenditures was due to general government expenditures.

 The General Fund continues to have a significant deficit balance.
 The General Fund and other funds expended significant amounts of cash from the Certificates of Obligation Series 2015 Fund (the Bond Fund) in prior years in order to pay for certain capital projects and general operating costs.
-Most of these were grant funded amounts but have yet to be collected and are therefore not considered available, and are accounted for in the general fund as deferred inflows.
-This factor significantly contributes to the current deficit in the general fund.
+The City continues to replenish this reserve, and the City strives to continue decreasing the deficit in the fund balance on an annual basis.

-The Debt Service Fund's fund balance increased by \$191,037 in fiscal year 2020-2021 due primarily to an increase in property values in the current year.
+The Debt Service Fund's fund balance increased by \$229,612 in fiscal year 2021-2022 due primarily to an increase in property values in the current year.